| Key Takeaways |

 AI tools are powerful, but attackers know how to trick them.
 HUMINT bridges the gap by providing context that automation often misses.
 Threat actors might hide domains or redact victim names in leaked data, but human operatives can probe further.

-Validation becomes especially vital during mass data leaks like the RockYou2021 list, where over 8 billion credentials surfaced.
+Validation becomes especially vital during mass data leaks such as the RockYou2021 list, in which over 8 billion passwords were exposed.
 HUMINT helped verify which ones were real, fresh, or already being abused.

 7. Substantiating the Attacker’s Capabilities